What to expect from us

 - Watch their behaviour during the first visit and then report back to the Owner on our findings.

-Four Small Paws day cares require that dogs have annual vaccinations for distemper, hepatitis, parvo virus and Kennel Cough and are taking preventives for fleas, ticks, and heartworms.
+Four Small Paws requires that dogs have annual vaccinations for distemper, hepatitis, parvo virus and Kennel Cough and are taking preventives for fleas, ticks, and heartworms.

 In order to attend Four Small Paws: